MicrosoftDocs/microsoft-salescopilot-docs/articles/architecture.md

 ms.localizationpriority: medium
 ---

-# Microsoft 365 Copilot for Sales architecture
+# Architecture of Sales solution in Microsoft 365 Copilot

 This article contains links to download Copilot for Sales architecture document and top 10 most frequently asked questions about Copilot for Sales architecture.